kadamwhite/talks/2019/wcbos/responsive-blocks.md

 ???

 So what's this talk about?
-At its core, it's about responsive design.
+There's a little code, but my goal today is to give you tools you can use without having to write anything but HTML or CSS.
+At its core, this talk's about responsive design, and how we implement responsive designs.

 We're all likely familiar with RD but let's think back to its beginnings, to Ethan Marcotte's pivotal article

 ---